Exclusive: UK auditing Indian vaccine site amid scramble for shots - sources

 MHRA declined to comment on specifics, but Raine said it was collaborating “with international partners in response to the global pandemic and on matters of mutual interest.”

-The second source, along with a government official in New Delhi, said the UK has expressed an interest in purchasing vaccines from SII.
+The UK has expressed an interest in purchasing vaccines from SII, according to the second source, along with a government official in New Delhi.
 The two sources said the volumes or timelines for any such purchases were unclear.

 A UK government spokeswoman said: “Any discussions that have taken place between the UK Government and India on vaccines are not related to securing extra vaccine supply to the UK.”